iameberedavid/Relational-Database-Design-for-Nour-Medical-Centre/README.md

 * Adding insurance information.
 * Introducing staff and department management.

-These enhancements are discussed in detail in the **Database Design & Refinement Document**.
+These enhancements are discussed in detail in the 📄 **[Database Design & Refinement Documentation](documentation/database-design-and-refinement.md)**.

 ---